Edgar200021/NinjaSushi/README.md

 │   	├── Rolles          				# Product category pages
 │   	├── Sets
 │   	├── Sauce
-│   	├── NotFoundPage     				# The page in which it comes across automatically when the page you entered in 											  the url does not exist
+│   	├── NotFoundPage     				# The page in which it comes across automatically when the page you entered  											  the url does not exist
 │   	├── PlaceAnOrder    				# Ordering page
 │   	├── SingleItemPage      			# Separate page for each product
 │   ├── routes